 You Can Sue City Hall

-Not so long ago, you really couldn't sue city hall or almost any government agency.
-An old legal doctrine called sovereign immunity freed governments from most lawsuits unless they consented to be sued.
+Not long ago, you couldn't sue city hall or almost any government agency.
+The old legal doctrine of sovereign immunity freed governments from most lawsuits unless they consented to be sued.

-However, times have changed.
 Today, if you are hurt or injured and the government is at fault, you can sue them for damages.
-Perhaps you were injured through the negligence of a government worker.
-Perhaps you were injured because of a poorly designed or maintained government building.
 The decline of sovereign immunity has opened up the door to personal injury lawsuits, premises liability lawsuits, and other lawsuits against government entities.

 Government-Caused Accidents and Injuries